MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-rest.md

 The code sample includes the following steps to create an Azure Storage client and upload the data to a blob.

-1. Obtain an authentication token for accessing the Kusto ingestion service.
+1. [Obtain an authentication token for accessing the Kusto ingestion service] (#Obtain-authentication-evidence-from-Azure-AD)
-2. Query the Kusto ingestion service to obtain:
+1. Query the Kusto ingestion service to obtain:
     * Ingestion resources (queues and blob containers)
     * A Kusto identity token that will be added to every ingestion message
-3. Upload data to a blob on one of the blob containers obtained from Kusto in (2).
+1. Upload data to a blob on one of the blob containers obtained from Kusto in (2).
-4. Compose an ingestion message that identifies the target database and table and that points to the blob from (3).
+1. Compose an ingestion message that identifies the target database and table and that points to the blob from (3).
-5. Post the ingestion message we composed in (4) to one of the ingestion queues obtained from Kusto in (2).
+1. Post the ingestion message we composed in (4) to one of the ingestion queues obtained from Kusto in (2).
-6. Retrieve any error found by the service during ingestion.
+1. Retrieve any error found by the service during ingestion.

 Each step is described in greater detail, after the sample code.